hennessymatt/ucompress.py/README.md

 # UnconfinedCompression

-Python code to simulate the unconfined compression of nonlinear poroelastic materials.
+Lightweight Python code for simulating the unconfined compression of nonlinear poroelastic materials.
 The poroelastic sample is assumed to remain cylindrical during compression.
 The code uses Chebyshev spectral differentiation